yassine-rd/yassine-rd/README.md

 <pre>
 💻 I’m a software engineering graduate with a focus on AI.
-🔭 Worked on topics such as artificial intelligence, computer vision and UX design.
+🔭 Worked on topics such as transformers, object detection and tracking, and UX design.
 🧬 I have a keen interest in biotechnology and human-computer interactions.
-🤖 Learning about MLOps and multi-agent systems.
+🤖 Learning about MLOps, multi-agent systems, and explainable AI.
 📬 How to reach me: <a href="mailto:yassine.rodani@gmail.com">yassine.rodani@gmail.com</a>
 </pre>
 ---